Could Herpes Viruses Play a Role in Alzheimer’s? New Study Backs Theory

-Alzheimer’s disease affects 44 million people worldwide, including 5 million Americans over the age of 65.
+Alzheimer’s disease affects 44 million people worldwide, including 5 million Americans over 65.
 It is a progressive and debilitating form of dementia.
-Research is ongoing to find its causes, as well as prevention and treatment methods.
+Research is ongoing to find its causes and prevention and treatment methods.
 One of the controversial theories out there is that Alzheimer’s is caused by a virus or multiple viruses that attack the brain.
 (1, 2, 3)

 A new study asks the question.
 Could herpes impact Alzheimer’s?